Top 3 Health Benefits Of Flexible Working

 Most professionals of any age and status would like their employers to offer flexible working, so everyone has the freedom to find a work-life balance.
 Flexible working isn’t just for parents that need to pick up their children from school (although that’s important).
 There are many personal reasons for working flexible hours or working from home – anything from walking the dog, to having a medical condition, or simply wanting more freedom to work flexibly when and where you choose.

-The top 3 health benefits of flexible working:
+Top 3 health benefits of flexible working:

 1) Flexible working = time to BREATHE